milk-v/milkv.io/docs/jupiter/getting-started/boot.md

 <Image src='/docs/jupiter/titanflasher-20-en.webp' maxWidth='100%' align='left' />

 :::tip
 When using the `titanflasher` tool to flash the firmware, the firmware will be unzipped to its workspace.
-Please check `Automatically clean up` in `Settings`, or manually delete unused files in the workspace directory to avoid cache files taking up too much system space after multiple flashes.
+Please check `Auto Clean` in `Settings`, or manually delete unused files in the workspace directory to avoid cache files taking up too much system space after multiple flashes.
 :::
 <Image src='/docs/jupiter/titanflasher-35-en.webp' maxWidth='100%' align='left' />